-Moral Injury Support Network for Servicewomen, Inc. (MISNS, pronounced “missions”) is a company that specializes in education, research, and advocacy in military chaplaincy and soldier care.
-MISNS’ research focus is on pastoral support to female service members.
+Moral Injury Support Network for Servicewomen, Inc. (MISNS, pronounced “missions”) is a non-profit organization that specializes in education, research, and advocacy in chaplaincy and soul care for servicewomen.
+MISNS’ research focus is on military moral injury and pastoral support to female service members.
 Women are an underserved population when it comes to spiritual leadership and support.
-By conducting studies with female service members as the primary population, MISNS is able to develop theories and practices that will enhance the lives of women in the military.
+By conducting studies with women veterans as the primary population, MISNS is able to develop theories and practices that will enhance the lives of women in the military.

 As an educational and training organization, Moral Injury Support Network for Servicewomen, Inc. helps men and women in the chaplaincy hone their skills as religious professionals and care providers.
 Since collaborative and wholistic approaches are needed to help veterans experience post-traumatic growth, MISNS also provides continuing education to social workers, psychologists, nurses and medical professionals of governmental and community health organizations.
 MISNS’ training inventory includes conferences, case studies, keynote speeches, class curriculum, and other products.

 MISNS is an advocate for equality in religious leadership and support.
 Approximately half of the denominations in the U.S. ordain women, but only about 10% of churches are led by a woman.
 Also, many ministers take a male-centered approach to spiritual care, which does not always work for women who generally have a very different experience with the world than men.
 Women see God differently than men and their life experiences require a nuanced approach to pastoral care and support.
 Moral Injury Support Network for Servicewomen, Inc. helps pastors and chaplains understand how to better provide care to women who have experienced harassment, assault, and suppression.